 Calderon, “I must call my father, he will send people.
 He has been afraid of this, I did not think Tomas Menendez so stupid.
 It is I who have been stupid.”

 Janah, “Call you father, but let’s move away from here, there are bound to be police soon.
 We need to get your car gone too.”

-I wipe my prints off the gun and the clip, stick it in Chunk’s hand, then wipe the car door where Dasha touched it.
+I wipe my prints off the gun and the magazine, stick it in Chunk’s hand, then wipe the car door where Dasha touched it.
 Amaya takes the keys to the woman’s car, a small BMW, won’t fit all of us.
 I stay with the girls, Janah and Amaya drive her few blocks to the hotel, we come along shortly after, wait in the lobby.

 “Amaya, Chloe, take the twins up to our room.
 We don’t need to have everyone noticed, you can follow along from there as well as here,” guess it’s going to be busy in my head.